robertreppel/hist/README.md

 ## Production Use

 Hist is considered alpha.
-Not recommended for production use.
+Not safe for production use.

-## Snapshots
+## TODO: Optimistic Locking

-Snapshots are not supported at this time.
+Does not do (yet) support optimistic locking.